lime-rt/lime/doc/usermanual.rst

 Molecular abundance
 ~~~~~~~~~~~~~~~~~~~

 The abundance subroutine contains descriptions of the molecular abundance profiles of the radiating species in the input model.
-The number of abundance profiles should match exactly the number of molecular data files defined in par->moldatfile.
+The number of abundance profiles should match exactly the number of molecular data files defined in `par->moldatfile`.

 .. code:: c